Shipping's oil era is coming to an end

 It’s a good start, but it’s not the holy grail of decarbonization.
 That would entail plugging the industry into the emerging hydrogen economy

-For a century, the world's oceangoing fleet has been powered by crude oil.
-The 50,000 ships ploughing the high seas consume more than five million barrels every day, not much less than all the aircraft in the sky.
+For a century, the world's oceangoing fleet has been powered by crude.
+The 50,000 ships plowing the high seas consume more than five million barrels every day, not much less than all the aircraft in the sky.
 One-twentieth of all oil ends up burned in a ship engine.
 Those days may soon be ending.

 That's because the world's merchant ships are about to undergo the most profound revolution they've seen since the dying days of coal-powered steamships.
 Rules being quietly hammered out by the International Maritime Organization or IMO (the United Nations body that regulates shipping) are about to change the industry beyond measure.